Grob's Attack: History and usage

-The opening takes its name from Swiss IM Henri Grob (1904–1974) who analysed it extensively and played hundreds of correspondence games with it.
+The opening takes its name from Swiss IM Henri Grob (1904–1974) who analyzed it extensively and played hundreds of correspondence games with it.
 In Grob's newspaper column analysis of this opening, he referred to it as the Spike Opening, a name which is still used occasionally.
 Other early references used the name Ahlhausen's Opening, after Carl Ahlhausen (1835–1892) of Berlin, one of the first to play 1.g4.
 Savielly Tartakower sometimes played this opening in simultaneous exhibitions and called it the Genoa or San Pier D'Arena Opening, after the city and suburb of Genoa where he first used it.

 Along with several other uncommon first moves for White, the Grob is classified under the code A00 ("irregular openings" or "uncommon openings") in the Encyclopedia of Chess Openings.
 White has three main plans: to support the g4-pawn with h3; pressure against d5 or on the h1–a8 diagonal, preventing Black from playing ...Bxg4 (e.g. 1.g4 d5 2.Bg2 Bxg4 3.c4, exploiting the pin against the b7-pawn); or advancing the h-pawn in a attack.

-Perhaps the highest-profile game to feature the Grob was when Michael Basman defeated grandmaster John Nunn with it in 1978.
+Perhaps the highest-profile game to feature the Grob was when Michael Basman defeated Grandmaster (GM) John Nunn with it in 1978.
 The Grob was also forced upon Anatoly Karpov by former Soviet premier Mikhail Gorbachev in a friendly match against Susan Polgar in Lindsborg, Kansas 2005.
 Gorbachev made the ceremonial first move and played 1.g4.
 Normally players can simply retract ceremonial moves they do not like.
 In this case Gorbachev insisted Karpov play on, saying he wanted to "cause some difficulties for the older player".
+Karpov won the game.

 The Grob was included in the opening book for the superfinal of the 12th Top Chess Engine Championship season (April–July 2018).
 Both finalists, Stockfish and Komodo, evaluated the position after 1.g4 as providing a clear advantage for Black, and both failed to defend the White position.

 Responses

+Despite its dubious theoretical reputation, in practical play Grob's Attack wins at least as often as it loses against almost any reply by Black, according to database of 477 Grob-attack games on chessgames.com.